TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 .. important::

    Please note that since TYPO3 9.4, the syntax of condition has switched to the `symfony expression language <https://symfony.com/doc/4.1/components/expression_language.html>`__ which :ref:`is covered in this section of TSref <t3tsref:conditions>`.
-If the condition requires double quotes, they must be converted to single quotes or escaped, e.g.:
+If the condition requires double quotes, they must be converted to single quotes or escaped, for example:

    .. code-block:: text